isomerpages/moe-northbrookssec/_parents/Sec One 2025 Posting Matters/Section 2: Administrative Matters What you need to do.md

 more information</p>
 <p><strong><em><u>Higher Mother Tongue</u></em></strong>
 </p>
-<p>MOE HMTL Option Letters will be given to eligible Sec 1 students based
+<p>MOE HMTL Option Letters will be given to eligible Sec One students based
 on MOE’s eligibility criteria to offer HMTL on the first day of school when school reopens.</p>
 <p>Parents are advised to purchase MT/ HMTL textbooks on the first week of